drug-design/course/docs/chapters/structure-activity-relationships.md

 *[agonist]: A chemical substance capable of activating a given receptor.
 *[agonists]: A chemical substance capable of activating a given receptor.

-Kynurenic acid is a poor glycine antagonist (IC<sub>50</sub> = 41 &Mu;M), however, this molecule proved to be an excellent initial lead.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/example-3-glycine-antagonists-0ccc3764'><i class='fa fa-play' aria-hidden='true'></i></button>Kynurenic acid is a poor glycine antagonist (IC<sub>50</sub> = 41 &micro;M), however, this molecule proved to be an excellent initial lead.
 The introduction of a chlorine in position 7 resulted in a compound 70-fold more potent.
 The addition of a iodine in position 5 led to a compound which is 1000-fold more potent than kynurenic acid itself (IC<sub>50</sub> = 32 nM).
 This can be interpreted in terms of favorable electronic effects of the halogen atoms and good interactions with the receptor site.
 *[antagonist]: A molecule that blocks the activation of a receptor.
 *[agonist]: A chemical substance capable of activating a given receptor.
 *[rms]: Root Mean Square: the square root of the arithmetic average of the square's set of values.